Borderlands Legends

 Borderlands Legends is a real-time strategy mobile game developed by Gearbox Software and published by 2K for iOS.
 It was released in 2012 to coincide with the release of Borderlands 2.
 The game was removed from the App Store on August 30, 2016.

 Reception

-The game received "mixed" reviews according to the review aggregation website Metacritic.
+The game received "mixed or average" reviews according to the review aggregation website Metacritic.
 IGN said that the game was "a good idea dragged down by its inconsistent execution and lack of content."